isomerpages/moe-necrg/_assembly-programmes/Land Transport Authority/Path Safety Programme.md

 ---
 Promotes safe and gracious path sharing practices at your school with LTA’s Path Safety Programme!

-The Path Safety Programme comprises three modules:
+The Path Safety Programme comprises the following modules:

-•          A 25-minute assembly talk on safe path sharing;
+•    A 25-minute assembly talk on safe path sharing; and
-•          A recess-time booth with interactive games; and
 •    A 45-minute Confidence on Wheels session to learn best practices when riding an active mobility device (e.g. bicycle).

 You can choose the module(s) that best suit your school’s needs, or organise all three modules for the complete experience.
 Self-help resources (in the form of slides and videos), adapted from the talk, are also available for school’s use.